bmd1905/EasyMLOps/README.md

 make up-kafka
 ```

-The last service in the `docker-compose.kafka.yaml` file is `kafka_producer`, this service acts as a producer and will start sending messages to the `raw-events-topic`.
+The last service in the `docker-compose.kafka.yaml` file is `kafka_producer`, this service acts as a producer and will start sending messages to the `tracking.raw_user_behavior`.

 To check if all services are running, you can go to the `http://localhost:9021/` and you should see the Kafka dashboard.
-Then go to the `Topics` tab and you should see the `raw-events-topic`.
+Then go to the `Topics` tab and you should see the `tracking.raw_user_behavior`.

 #### Start CDC